Best Affordable Neighborhoods in San Bernardino, CA

-Some of the cheapest neighborhoods in San Bernardino are Del Rosa Heights, Downtown San Bernardino, and South Pointe.
+Some of the cheapest neighborhoods in San Bernardino are Del Rosa Heights, Downtown San Bernardino, and Northeast Sterling.
 These neighborhoods offer some of the lowest rent prices in San Bernardino, making them ideal for renters on a budget.
-As of September 28, 2025, the average rent in San Bernardino is $1,296, which is 0.9% higher than last year.
+As of November 13, 2025, the average rent in San Bernardino is $1,315, which is 1.6% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Del Rosa Heights